helabenkhalfallah/react-cli/README.md

 - mapStateToProps & mapDispatchToProps in the page
 - export page

-# Issue (TODO)
-When Page already contains mapStateToProps & mapDispatchToProps, it will create anothers mapStateToProps & mapDispatchToProps.

 # Note
 Each service has its own : reducer, action, service file.